 Follow Rose’s rosacea journey and find out more about the products she can’t live without at @mixedgemsbeauty.

-If your rosacea is impacting your mental wellbeing, or if you are unsure whether you have rosacea, with a gp.
+If your rosacea is impacting your mental wellbeing, or if you are unsure whether you have rosacea, discuss the matter with your GP.